 - Keep medications near items that you use daily, like a toothbrush.
 That way, each time you go to brush your teeth, you make taking the medication a part of that routine.

-- Use an app like mymedschedule.com to provide daily text message reminders.
+- Use a medication management app to provide daily text message reminders.

 - Ask your pharmacist for automatic refills and/or home delivery.